-The Clean Air Act, which was last amended in 1990, requires EPA to set National Ambient Air Quality Standards (40 CFR part 50) for pollutants considered harmful to public health and the environment.
+The Clean Air Act, which was last amended in 1990, requires EPA to set National Ambient Air Quality Standards (40 CFR part 50) for six principal pollutants ("criteria" air pollutants) which can be harmful to public health and the environment.
 The Clean Air Act identifies two types of national ambient air quality standards.
 Primary standards provide public health protection, including protecting the health of "sensitive" populations such as asthmatics, children, and the elderly.
 Secondary standards provide public welfare protection, including protection against decreased visibility and damage to animals, crops, vegetation, and buildings.

 [links to historical tables of NAAQS reviews]

 |Carbon Monoxide (CO)||primary||8 hours||9 ppm||Not to be exceeded more than once per year|

 |Rolling 3 month average||0.15 μg/m3 (1)||Not to be exceeded|

 |Nitrogen Dioxide (NO2)||primary||1 hour||100 ppb||98th percentile of 1-hour daily maximum concentrations, averaged over 3 years|